-RIGHT WING DEN The media studies course is taught within custom-built, well-resourced media facilities and students receive continual support and training in their use of the various software packages and technologies. including new Mac software and a full range of Adobe programmes.
+RIGHT WING DEN OF CLIMATE CHANGE ... als The media studies course is taught within custom-built, well-resourced media facilities and students receive continual support and training in their use of the various software packages and technologies. including new Mac software and a full range of Adobe programmes.
 The rich creative diversity of the course will offer each student: